pdxbellasaurus/UofO19react/README.md

 ```
 ## Application Functionality and Appearance

+When a user loads the page, a table of random users from [Random User API](https://randomuser.me/ will load and is able to filter employees by first name.
 #### The following images show the web application's appearance and functionality:

 *IMAGE COMING SOON*

 #### Landing Page

 *IMAGE COMING SOON*

 ----------------------